Davidslv/handmade-fan/README.md

 David Gow pointed to KDevelop (linux), although I'm going to use [Clewn](http://clewn.sourceforge.net/install.html) as I use Vim Editor.
 - I might skip this for now, just for reference

+# SDL v2

+Download and Install it from source

+  ./configure; make; make install